Marie Anne Lenormand

 Marie Anne Adelaide Lenormand (1772–1843), also known as Marie Anne Le Normand, was a French bookseller, necromancer, fortune-teller and cartomancer of considerable fame during the Napoleonic era.
-In France, Lenormand is considered as the greatest cartomancer of all time, highly influential on the wave of French cartomancy that began in the late 18th century.
+Lenormand was highly influential on the wave of French cartomancy that began in the late 18th century.

 Early life

 Lenormand was born on 27 May 1772 in Alençon, Normandy, to Jean Louis Antoine Lenormand, a draper, and Marie Anne Lenormand (née Gilbert).
 Lenormand was orphaned at the age of five and educated in a convent school.
 Lenormand left Alençon for Paris in 1786.

+At the age of 17, Lenormand was in Paris for the storming of the Bastille which occurred on July 14, 1789.

 Career

 Lenormand claimed to have given cartomantic advice to many famous persons, among them leaders of the French Revolution (Marat, Robespierre and St-Just), Empress Josephine and Tsar Alexander I. She was active for more than 40 years.